2.7: Non-Neuronal Structures in the Central Nervous System

 Ventricular System and Cerebrospinal Fluid

 The cerebral ventricular system is a set of interconnected cavities known as cerebral ventricles that produce and transport cerebrospinal fluid (CSF) (Shenoy & Lui, 2022).
-This ventricular system is made up of 4 main ventricles—2 lateral ventricles, the third ventricle, the fourth ventricle, and the cerebral aqueduct (Figure 25).
+This ventricular system consists of 4 main ventricles—2 lateral ventricles, the third ventricle, the fourth ventricle, and the cerebral aqueduct (Figure 25).
 CSF is produced in the ventricles by a tissue called choroid plexus.
 It drains through sinuses around the brain and through lymphatic vessels.
 CSF fills the subarachnoid space around the brain, so the brain is suspended in CSF.
 CSF thus acts as a shock absorber to cushion and protect the brain.
-Additionally, being suspended in CSF reduces the effective weight of the brain from around 1500 grams to around 50 grams (Wright et al., 2012).
-Without CSF, the brain’s own weight would cut off blood supply and kill neurons especially in the lower sections of the brain.
+Additionally, floating in CSF reduces the effective weight of the brain from around 1500 grams to around 50 grams (Wright et al., 2012).
+Without CSF, the brain’s own weight would cut off blood supply and kill neurons especially in its lower regions.
 Finally, CSF circulates nutrients throughout the brain and helps clear waste products away from the brain.

 The cerebrospinal fluid (CSF) system.
 CSF is produced in four ventricles (e.g., two lateral ventricles, the third ventricle, and the fourth ventricle) via a tissue known as choroid plexus.
 By filling in the subarachnoid space surrounding the brain, the brain is essentially suspended by CSF and afforded an additional layer of protection from potential injuries to the skull.